jundalisay/sp/content/en/research/dampier/holland/chapter-06.md

 In the evening my boat came aboard and the next morning I myself went ashore, visited the Dutch general, and desired the privilege of buying such provision and stores as I now wanted; which he granted me.

-I lay here till the 17th of October following, all which time we had very fair weather, some tornadoes excepted.
+I lay here till October 17 following, all which time we had very fair weather, some tornadoes excepted.

 In the meantime I supplied the carpenter with such stores as were necessary for refitting the ship; which proved more leaky after he had caulked her than she was before: so that I was obliged to careen her, for which purpose I hired vessels to take in our guns, ballast, provision and stores.